 Perspective | Trump tested positive for a contagious illness.
-But for people of color, concerns remain about the one he already spread.
+But for people of color, concerns remain about the one he has already spread.

 Forgive, and vote?
 I ask.

 “Yes,” he says.
-“Forgive, and vote.”
+“Forgive and vote.”

 Read more from Theresa Vargas: